 The drug can be detected in your bloodstream within just a few hours after the last dose.
 If a positive test results, it will remain for up to 24 hours.
-Because of this short detection window, a urine test might be a better choice.
+Because of this short detection window, a urine test might be a better choice for at-home testing.

 Urine tests are the most common ways to look for drugs in the body.
 At a very low dose, users may test positive for as long as four days.
 For those who use high doses or who use the drug frequently, this window stretches to about a week.

 This type of drug test is very popular because it’s quick, non-invasive and painless.
 There are two different types of urine drug tests: an immunoassay and a gas chromatography/mass spectrometry (GC/MS).
 An immunoassay can, at times, give false positives, but they’re cheaper than a GC/MS. The GC/MS is more accurate, but it’s also a tad more expensive.
 It’s important to note that both tests can also fail to detect same-day drug use.

 Urine tests are easy to do.
 All you need to do is give a specimen in a cup.
 The process is simple and easy.
 In some cases, a same-gendered nurse or technician may follow you into the washroom.
 This is to prevent anyone from messing with the sample.
 Some urine tests offer instantaneous results; these at-home kits do not rely on immunoassays or GC/MS.

 Police stations may use saliva tests to check for drugs in the system.
 These tests are invasive, but not as much so as blood tests.
 Saliva tests are actually quite accurate.
 However, the detection window isn't quite as long as it is for a urine test.

 Alprazolam can be found in saliva within a few hours after the last dose.
 A positive test will be detected for about two and a half days.